annmariehitchcock/microsoft-graph-docs/api-reference/beta/resources/provisioningerrorinfo.md

 ---
-title: "provisioningErrorInfo resource type"
+title: provisioningErrorInfo resource type
-Describes the provisioningErrorInfo resource type with its properties and a JSON representation. ms.localizationpriority: medium
+description: Describes the provisioningErrorInfo resource type with its properties and a JSON representation. ms.localizationpriority: medium
 author: "ArvindHarinder1"
 ms.prod: "identity-and-access-reports"